roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

     4. Run `make` to build our project : `make`
     5. You will get the executables built in this `build` folder.

+#### **Note that**
-##### **Note that** you can also use [Glitter](https://github.com/Polytonic/Glitter) to get started with OpenGL, it is is a dead simple boilerplate for OpenGL, intended as a starting point for the tutorials on learnopengl.com and open.gl.
+1. You can also use [Glitter](https://github.com/Polytonic/Glitter) to get started with OpenGL, it is is a dead simple boilerplate for OpenGL, intended as a starting point for the tutorials on learnopengl.com and open.gl.
 See its [sample usage](https://github.com/Polytonic/Glitter/tree/master/Samples) on how to use Glitter.
+2. Alternatively, you could use [GFX](https://github.com/gboisse/gfx) - a minimalist and easy to use graphics API.

 ------------------------------------------------